dadam1026/Carbon-Farming-1/README.md

 --------------------

-* Given that access to labeled satellite imagery is very limited to train and test a model, with access to a robust database, the project can go one step further by creating a data flywheel that takes imagery from areas undergoing deforestation and water pollution across the globe as input into a Streamlit app.
+* Given that access to labeled satellite imagery is very limited to train and test a model, with access to a more robust database, the project can go one step further by creating a data flywheel that takes imagery from areas undergoing deforestation and water pollution across the globe as input into a Streamlit app.
 The output is a dashboard of emissions analytics for any user, especially farmers and fisherman, with low-cost internet access to quanitfy their own carbon footprint.
 Current products are only for corporate or government agenices.
 Some examples of data the could be collected from a given image are:
         <br>
         <br> 1) cover crop analysis - utilization of satellite imagery to determine how many months a field remains green throughout the year
         <br>